jamesshore/quixote/src/descriptors/README.md

 If the user tries to compare our descriptor to a primitive type, `convert()` will be called by the `Descriptor` base class.
 Any type we support should be converted to a value object here.
 The value object should do the parsing, so all this function needs to do is decide which factory method to invoke.

 Any type that isn't supported should be ignored (resulting in `undefined` being returned).
-Returning `undefined` results in a nice error message.
+The base class turns `undefined` results into a nice error message.

 Our `BackgroundColor` example converts a string to a `Color` value, but ignores everything else: